-Those, coupled with the final “week” of Daniel 9:27 where the Messiah was crucified “in the midst of the week,” a total of nine 1260’s are referred to.
+Those, coupled with the final “week” of Daniel 9:27, where the Messiah was crucified “in the midst of the week,” make a total of nine 1260s.
 “Some prophecies God has repeated, thus showing that importance must be given to them.
 The Lord does not repeat things that are of no great consequence.”
-Therefore, those 1260’s must bear “great consequence,” more even than that of the 2300 “days” of Daniel 8:14 which is mentioned only once.
+Therefore, those 1260s must bear “great consequence,” more even than that of the 2300 “days” of Daniel 8:14, mentioned only once.

-Based on their contexts, we found that the 1260 of Daniel 7:25 is to the historic dark age while that of Daniel 12:7 is future.
+Based on their contexts, we found that the 1260 of Daniel 7:25 refers to the historic Dark Age, while that of Daniel 12:7 is future.
 In that case, the second part of the final “week” of Daniel 9:27 must also bear a future connotation.
-Then, the context of the two 1260’s of Revelation 11:2, 3 suggests a double application to history and to the future.
-In Revelation 12:6, the 1260 pertains to the historic dark age while the 1260 of Revelation 12:14 is obviously future.
+Then, the context of the two 1260s of Revelation 11:2, 3 suggests a double application to history and to the future.
+In Revelation 12:6, the 1260 pertains to the historic Dark Age, while the 1260 of Revelation 12:14 is clearly future.

-But, how about the “forty and two months” of Revelation 13:5 where “power was given [the beast] to continue forty and two months?”
+But, how about the “forty and two months” of this verse, where “power was given [the beast] to continue forty and two months?”
 Note, in verse 3, that the “deadly wound was healed.”
-That sets the context for the following verses including the forty two months of verse 5.
-Therefore, the “forty and two months” of this chapter is future even though a double application is likely.
+That sets the context for the following verses, including the forty-two months of this verse.
+Therefore, this “forty and two months” is future, even though a double application is likely.

 Verse 6: And he opened his mouth in blasphemy against God, to blaspheme his name, and his tabernacle, and them that dwell in heaven.